Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/react/README.md

 }
 ```

-## CreateAIGeneratedImage
+## CreateAiGeneratedImage
-You can execute the `CreateAIGeneratedImage` Mutation using the `UseMutationResult` object returned by the following Mutation hook function (which is defined in [default-connector/react/index.d.ts](./index.d.ts)):
+You can execute the `CreateAiGeneratedImage` Mutation using the `UseMutationResult` object returned by the following Mutation hook function (which is defined in [default-connector/react/index.d.ts](./index.d.ts)):
 ```javascript
 useCreateAiGeneratedImage(options?: useDataConnectMutationOptions<CreateAiGeneratedImageData, FirebaseError, CreateAiGeneratedImageVariables>): UseDataConnectMutationResult<CreateAiGeneratedImageData, CreateAiGeneratedImageVariables>;
 ```